MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/generate-embed-token.md

 ### Access Level

-Use the *allowEdit* parameter to grant the user viewing or editing permissions.
+* Use the *allowEdit* parameter to grant the user viewing or editing permissions.

-**Create** - Grant the user permissions to create a report (only applies when generating an embed token for creating a report).
-For report creation, you must also supply the *datasetId* parameter.

-### Saving a copy of the report
+* Add the workspace ID to the embed token to allow the user to create new reports (either SaveAs or CreateNew) in that workspace.

-Use the *allowSaveAs* boolean to let users save the report as a new report.
-This setting is set to *false* by default.

-This parameter is only applicable when generating an embed token for a report.
+* Use the *allowSaveAs* boolean to let users save the report as a new report in their own workspace.
+This setting is set to *false* by default, and only applies when generating an embed token for a report.

 ### Row Level Security